SFMVideos/SFM/README.md

 Requirments:
 - Knowledge of GitHub and GitHub Windows.

-### [Social Media Manager] / [Advertisment Manager]
+### [Social Media Manager] / [Services Manager]
-The job of a social media manager will be managing our social media sites such as Facebook, Twitter, YouTube, Instagram, Ect.
+The job of a social media manager/services manager will be managing our social media sites such as Facebook, Twitter, YouTube, Instagram, Ect.

 Requirements: